Moro Cojo Slough State Marine Reserve

 Pectoral sandpiper in Moro Cojo Slough SMR. photo © Southwest Wanderer, CC BY-NC 2.0

-Moro Cojo Slough once received an influx of fresh water from a river flowing from the valley to the ocean, which made the water less brackish.
-The environment changed nearly 18,000 years ago when glaciers started melting and the global sea level rose by hundreds of feet.
+Moro Cojo Slough once received fresh water from a river flowing from the valley to the ocean, which made the water less brackish than it is currently.
+The environment changed nearly 18,000 years ago when glaciers started melting and sea level rose by hundreds of feet.
 Salt water inundated the river mouth near Moro Cojo Slough.
-Over time, the tidal wetland also accumulated more sediment, forming the salt marshes and mudflats that are present today.
+Over time, the tidal wetland accumulated more sediment, forming the salt marshes and mudflats that are present today.

-As a tidal wetland that has been transformed over the years with fluctuating salinity, Moro Cojo Slough is a dynamic estuarine environment.
+As a tidal wetland that has been transformed over the years, Moro Cojo Slough is a dynamic estuarine environment with fluctuating salinity.
 Estuaries are often sinks for agriculture runoff, which can lead to eutrophication.
-Eutrophication occurs when excessive nutrient input leads to a lack of oxygen in the waters.
-Moro Cojo Slough is primarily brackish salt water that has been polluted from upstream agriculture within the watershed.
-Prior to becoming more saline, Moro Cojo Slough likely once supported steelhead trout.
+Eutrophication occurs when excessive nutrient input leads to a lack of oxygen in the water.
+The water in Moro Cojo Slough is primarily brackish; it has also been polluted by upstream agriculture within the watershed.
+Before the introduction of heavily salty, brackish water, Moro Cojo Slough likely once supported steelhead trout.

 Cultural History